objcio/articles/2014-03-07-ip-tcp-http.markdown

 The `Flags` are flags in the TCP segment header: `S` for **SYN**, `.` for **ACK**, `P` for **PUSH**, and `F` for **FIN**.
 There are a few more we won't see here.
 Note how these three lines have **SYN**, then **SYN-ACK**, then **ACK**: this is the three-way handshake.

 The first line shows the client sending the random sequence number 1721092979 (A) to the server.
 The second line shows the server sending an acknowledgement for 1721092980 (A+1) and its random sequence number 673593777 (B).
-Finally, the third line shows the client acknowledging 673593778 (B+1).
+Finally, the third line shows the client acknowledging 673593778 (B+1) with its sequence number 1721092980 (A+1).

 #### Options